Charles Howard-Bury: Background and education

 A member of the Howard family, he was born at Charleville Castle, King's County, Ireland, the only son of Captain Kenneth Howard-Bury (1846–1885), son of the Honourable James Howard.
 His mother was Lady Emily Alfreda Julia, daughter of Charles Bury, 3rd Earl of Charleville.
 His father had assumed the additional surname of Bury in 1881 after his wife succeeded to the Charleville estates.
-In his own right he succeeded to the estates of Charles Brinsley Marlay.
+In his own right he succeeded to the estates of Charles Brinsley Marlay including Belvedere House and Bloomfield House.
 He was educated at Eton and the Royal Military College, Sandhurst.

 Career until 1921

 Howard-Bury was always interested in climbing as a youth, which led him to take up the larger routes in Austrian Alps.
 He joined the King's Royal Rifle Corps in 1904 and was posted to India, where he went travelling and big game-hunting.
 In 1905, he secretly entered Tibet without permission and was rebuked by Lord Curzon.
-His early travel diaries date from 1906 and show his keen powers of observation, encyclopaedic knowledge of natural history, and linguistic ability.
+His early travel diaries date from 1906 and show his powers of observation, encyclopaedic knowledge of natural history, and linguistic ability.
 At the beginning of World War I, Howard-Bury rejoined his regiment and served with distinction as a frontline officer on the Somme and throughout the conflict.
-He was captured during the German Spring Offensive of 1918, and then made a dramatic escape from his prisoner-of-war camp, before being recaptured ten days later.
+He was captured during the German spring offensive of 1918, and then made an escape from his prisoner-of-war camp, before being recaptured ten days later.

-1921 Mount Everest Reconnaissance Expedition
+1921 Mount Everest reconnaissance expedition

-At the behest or Sir Francis Younghusband in 1920, Howard-Bury successfully paved the way for the Everest Expedition.
-In 1921 he was the leader of the Mount Everest Reconnaissance Expedition, organised and financed by the Mount Everest Committee, a joint body of the Alpine Club and the Royal Geographical Society.
-In 1922 he wrote a full account of the expedition, published as "Mount Everest The Reconnaissance, 1921".
+At the behest or Sir Francis Younghusband in 1920, Howard-Bury paved the way for the Everest Expedition.
+In 1921 he was the leader of the Mount Everest reconnaissance expedition, organised and financed by the Mount Everest Committee, a joint body of the Alpine Club and the Royal Geographical Society.
+In 1922, he wrote an account of the expedition, published as "Mount Everest The Reconnaissance, 1921".

 During the 1921 expedition, Howard-Bury found many footprints at high altitude; he later pronounced that the tracks "were probably caused by a large 'loping' grey wolf", however his sherpas were quick to offer that they were the tracks of a "metch kangmi" (meaning "filthy snowman").
 It was at this time that Henry Newman of The Statesman in Calcutta (now Kolkata) obtained descriptions from the expedition's porters on their return to Darjeeling.
 Bill Tilman has claimed that Newman mistranslated "metch kangmi" as "abominable snowman", hence the phrase "Abominable Snowman" came into existence in 1921.